 25 sweet and savory ideas for popcorn toppings.
-Salt and butter are great, but why not try kettle corn, salted caramel corn, or even pesto or BBQ flavored popcorn!
+Let’s try unique flavors like kettle corn, salted caramel corn, or even pesto flavor popcorn!

 For me, there’s nothing more fun than popping popcorn over an open fire.
 Fall is the perfect time to do this, whether in a fireplace or over a fire pit.
 But whether you’re popping inside or outside, it’s all about the popcorn toppings!